-Outside of the North Atlantic, are any other regions (of deep water formation) sensitive to freshwater perturbation and what are the consequences (could it happen in the future)?
+Outside of the North Atlantic, are any other major regions of deep water formation (where are they) sensitive to freshwater perturbation and what are the consequences (could it happen in the future)?

-3.5.2 'Anti-hosing' investigations
+3.3.2 'Anti-hosing' investigations

 There are questions concerning past changes in the AMOC as to whether it is 'pushed' or 'pulled'. i.e., if the AMOC shoals in depth and/or weakens, is it because its production has weakened, or as Antarctic Bottom water (AABW) strengthened and 'pushed' it out of the way (to shallower depths)?